gainwell-ohio/spbm/docs/UPDL and Supporting Documents/CNS_Agents/anticonvulants.md

 Step Therapy Approval Criteria

-- Must have had an inadequate clinical response of at least **30 days** with at least **one preferred** drug
+- Must have had an inadequate clinical response of at least ^^30 days^^ with at least ^^one preferred^^ drug

 ### Cannabidiol (Epidiolex)

 Cannabidiol (Epidiolex) Criteria

-- Must have had an inadequate clinical response of at least **30 days** with any two of the following anticonvulsants: clobazam, levetiracetam, valproic acid, lamotrigine, topiramate, rufinamide, or felbamate within the past **365 days** (members who meet this criteria will not require a PA)
+- Must have had an inadequate clinical response of at least ^^30 days^^ with any ^^two^^ of the following anticonvulsants: clobazam, levetiracetam, valproic acid, lamotrigine, topiramate, rufinamide, or felbamate within the past ^^365 days^^ (members who meet this criteria will not require a PA)

 ### Stiripentol (Diacomit)